-Not only do blackberries grow wild in western Oregon (and prolific, and weedy, and…you get the idea), but our climate is also perfect for growing named varieties, too, like Marionberries, Boysenberries, and more.
-Between them you can find blackberries in Oregon from early June through August, and sometimes into September, depending on our summer weather.
+Between the wild berries and the hybrids you can harvest blackberries in Oregon from early June through August, and sometimes into September, depending on our summer weather.
 That’s a lot of blackberries.
+And we’ve got to use them up, right?

 The other thing that’s amazing about this cobbler – really amazing – is that it takes about 10 minutes to prepare (and probably less) because you just pour everything in the skillet (or baking pan) and set it to bake.